RamenVentures/Operating-Manual/README.md

 3. Teach you how to measure Product/Market Fit and know when you’ve truly found it.
 4. Teach you mental models for understanding what’s most important to do next.

-### 2. Help you build and scale both your product and your team.
+### 2. Help you build and scale both your Product and your Team.

 1. Teach you how to identify the right candidates to fill out your team.
 2. Teach you how to effectively structure your engineering team to build high quality, bullet-proof product.